 I wish I had some answers.
 I wish I could fix things that aren’t working.
 I wish I had a way to level the playing field and give all kids opportunities.
 One thing anyone who knows me can tell you is that I love kids.
 Working with kids is all I’ve ever wanted to do, and all I’ve done as a career and as a volunteer in my community.
 Some days at work, my precious little patient “J” takes my hand.
+He doesn’t say anything, but he holds onto to my hand.
 It melts my heart into a puddle and I yearn make this world a better place for him.
 I don’t think I’ve ever felt such sadness for my country.

 Even though I don’t have the answers, I’m encouraged that my community is having a service of unity this evening.
 Maybe, just maybe, if all communities around the country begin listening to each other and addressing issues we can start to see changes.
 Little changes, when multiplied around the country, can become big changes.
 I look forward to doing whatever I can do locally to make this community a welcoming place of opportunity and acceptance for anyone who lives here.

 This novel gave me more insight into race relations in America than anything I’ve read up to this point.
 One of the best descriptors I can apply to The Hate U Give is “real”.
 It is raw, it is gritty, it is sad, and it is even funny in places.
 But I didn’t find it to be sensationalistic or gratuitous.
 For parents of younger readers, there is a fairly large amount of language, including multiple F bombs—but staying true to form, it is “real” language for the characters in the novel.